FarronF/limerick-council-meetings/meetings/2024/05/20-Monthly Meeting of the Metropolitan District of Limerick/Minutes -  Meeting of Metropolitan District of Limerick - 15th April 2024.md

 clear safe and direct pedestrian linkages’ between areas such as employment, shopping and

 residential zones.
-Furthermore, LSMATS sets out a commitment under a number of--- 6
+Furthermore, LSMATS sets out a commitment under a number of
+---
+6

 measures to address permeability of neighbourhoods.